Anti-Nazi League: Blair Peach killing

 In April 1979, an ANL member, Blair Peach, was killed following a demonstration at Southall against a National Front election meeting.
 Police had sealed off the area around Southall Town Hall, and demonstrators trying to make their way there were blocked.
 In the ensuing confrontation, more than 40 people (including 21 police) were injured, and 300 were arrested.
 Bricks were allegedly hurled at police, who described the rioting as the most violent they had handled in London.
 Peach was among the demonstrators.
 During an incident in a side street 100 yards from the town hall, he was seriously injured and collapsed after being struck on the head, allegedly by an unauthorised weapon used by a member of the police Special Patrol Group.
 Peach died later in hospital.

 An inquest jury later returned a verdict of misadventure, and no police officer was ever charged or prosecuted, although an internal police inquiry at the time and not released officially for 30 years, thought he had been killed by an unidentifiable police officer.
 A primary school in Southall bears his name.

 Closing of the ANL

 In 1981, with the eclipse of the National Front and collapse of the British Movement, the initial incarnation of the ANL was wound up.

 Some elements within the ANL opposed the winding up of the organisation, including some members of the SWP.
 After being expelled from the Socialist Workers Party some of these elements formed Red Action and with others organised Anti-Fascist Action.

+The ANL was significant in opposing the National Front during the late 1970s due to its large numbers across branches and at protests.
+Despite the movement's success they did not help the growth of the affiliated Trotskyist groups.
+Between 1977–1979, 500 members left the SWP, and 1714 left the Socialist Labour League.
+Ian Birchall reasoned that the SWP's membership loss was because the ANL was not directly used as a recruitment tool.